HarrisonAllen/neuromodular-wiki/_pages/gui/using/automation.md

 1. **Visibility Button** - Toggles the visibility of the automation.
     * The automation will still run when hidden.
 2. **Enable Button** - Toggles if the automation is enabled.
-    * The automation will not run when disabled.
+    * The automation will be skipped when disabled.
 3. **Automation Name** - The automation's name.
 4. **Duplicate Button** - Duplicates the automation.
 5. **Delete Button** - Deletes the automation.